 For existing garden beds, every year before planting, dig and overturn the soil one foot deep.
 This will allow you to spot and kill some of the insect grubs that may be overwintering in your garden bed.
 Then lay 2-3" of compost on top and mix it in to a depth of 8-12".
 The garden will now be ready for the next round of rotated crops.
 If you had a problem the previous growing season with mites, nematodes, fruitworms, diseases, or weeds, see Solarizing the Garden Bed, below.

 Bagged soils for container vegetables can be purchased as a substitute for amended soil, but long term, compost with aged manure added to soil works best for vegetable gardening.
-Bagged soils with built-in fertilizer have the wrong formulation for vegetables.
+Cheap bagged soil amendment often contains wood chips or even sawdust.
+Wood (but not shredded bark) is bad for vegetable gardens because the carbon/nitrogen (C/N)ratio is wrong (too much carbon) and it promotes excess fungal growth as well as starving the vegetables of nitrogen.
+A second problem is that bagged soils with built-in fertilizer have the wrong formulation for vegetables.
 If you do use bagged soil, use a vegetable or tomato fertilizer with it.
 For tomatoes, available fertilizers are usually 18-18-21.
-For chili peppers, a 1-2-2 ratio is recommended such as 8-16-16.
+For chili peppers, a 1-2-2 ratio is recommended such as 8-16-16, but tomato fertilizer will do.
 Follow directions on the package for dilution and frequency.
 Avoid fertilizers where the first number (nitrogen) is higher than the second number (phosphorous).

 A proven method to reduce alkalinity is to add lots of organic